Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Application to Lorenz-like maps

 \section{Application to Lorenz-like maps}

 In this section, we apply Theorems \ref{spgap} and \ref{speclinf} to a large class of maps which are Poincar\'{e} maps for suitable sections of Lorenz-like flows.
-In these systems (see e.g \cite{AP}), it can be proved that there is a two dimensional Poincar\'{e} section $\Sigma$ which can be supposed to be a rectangle, whose return map $F_{L}:[0,1]^2 \longrightarrow [0,1]^2$, after a suitable change of coordinates, has the form $F_{L}(x,y)=(T_{L}(x),G_{L}(x,y))$, having all properties given at beginning of section \ref{sec2}.
-The map $T_{L}: [0,1] \longrightarrow [0,1]$, in this case, can be supposed to be piecewise expanding with $C^{1+\alpha }$ branches.
-Hence we consider a class of skew product maps $[0,1]^2 \to [0,1]^2$ satisfying $(G1),(T1),(T2),$ and the following properties on $T_{L}:$
+In these systems (see e.g \cite{AP}), it can be proved that there is a two dimensional Poincar\'{e} section $\Sigma$ which can be supposed to be a rectangle $I^2$, where $I=[0,1]$, whose return map $ F_{L}:I^2 \rightarrow I^2$, after a suitable change of coordinates, has the form $F_{L}(x,y)=(T_{L}(x),G_{L}(x,y))$, satisfying the properties, G1 and T1-T3, of section \ref{sec2}.
+The map $T_{L}: I \longrightarrow I$, in this case, can be supposed to be piecewise expanding with $C^{1+\alpha }$ branches.